hiteshgrover06/feat-transactions-ng-app/README.md

 * Backend will be running at http://localhost:8080/api/transactions
 * And opens the front end application running at `http://localhost:4200/transactions`

-# Assignment Rabobank
+# Assignment

-Rabobank’s software is mainly used to get insights on customer transactions.
+This software is mainly used to get insights on customer transactions.
 Within this assignment there is some backend software created to spin up a NodeJS service which serves a transactions file.
 Create an Angular application where a user can see their transactions in in list (timeline).

 The requirements are:
 - All transactions should be shown